• Home

 These Gluten Free Pumpkin Chocolate Chip Cookies could not be more delish!
 If you're a pumpkin lover, these beauties are for you!
 They have a mild pumpkin flavor throughout while still tasting like my Eggless Chocolate Chip Cookies.
 This recipe makes 6 large or 12 small cookies and only requires 30 minutes of chill time!

-If you’re looking for more eggless chocolate chip cookie recipes, try Eggless Chocolate Chip Cookies, Small Batch Chocolate Chip Cookies and Eggless Chocolate Cookies.
+For more eggless chocolate chip cookie recipes, try Eggless Chocolate Chip Cookies, Small Batch Chocolate Chip Cookies and Eggless Chocolate Cookies.

 Jump to:

-• Reasons To Love These Cookies
+• Reasons To Love These Pumpkin Chocolate Chip Cookies

 • Ingredient Notes